 A molecular system consists of a set of chemical reactions, each specifying a rule for how types of molecules combine.
-For instance, specifies that one molecule of A combines with one molecule of B to produce two molecules of C. The value k is called the kinetic constant.
+For instance, specifies that one molecule of A combines with one molecule of B to produce two molecules of C. This reaction fires at a rate proportional to a kinetic constant k.
 We model the molecular dynamics in terms of mass-action kinetics [7, 8]: reaction rates are proportional to (1) the quantities of the participating molecular types; and (2) the kinetic constants.
-Accordingly, for the reaction above, the rate of
+Accordingly, for the reaction above, the rate of change in the concentrations of A, B and C is

-$$A + B \xrightarrow{\kappa} 2C$$ (1)
+$$A + B \xrightarrow{k} 2C$$ (1)

-^{}This work is supported by an NSF EAGER Grant, #CCF0946601.
+\This work is supported by an NSF EAGER Grant, #CCF0946601.